sriail/Radius/README.md

 # Deployment

-Radius can be easily deployed to various platforms with full backend functionality.
+Radius can be easily deployed to various platforms with the bundled backend functionality.

 **For detailed deployment instructions, see [DEPLOYMENT.md](DEPLOYMENT.md)**

-## Quick Deploy
+## Quick Deployment

-Choose your preferred platform:

 ## Deploy to Heroku
 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/RadiusProxy/Radius)

-Heroku fully supports WebSocket connections and is recommended for production deployments.
+Heroku fully supports WebSocket connections and is recommended for production deployments of the site.

 **Manual deployment:**
 ```bash